|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
 Jerome B. Yates, O-801355 (MIA / KIA) MS

 MIA February 1, 1945 5:30pm

-Built by North American in Inglewood, California as a P-51D-10-NA Mustang.
+Built by North American Aviation (NAA) in Inglewood.
 Constructors Number 109-28832.
+Delivered to the U. S. Army Air Force (USAAF) as as a P-51D-15-NA Mustang serial number 44-15199.
 Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 Assigned to the 5th Air Force, 3rd Air Commando Group, 4th Fighter Squadron, Commando (4th Squadron).
 No known nickname or nose art.
 When lost, engine V-1650-7 serial number V-325842.
 Weapon serial numbers not noted in Missing Air Crew Report 13400.